Coronavirus (COVID-19) Latest information

 - Twitter - @BlaenauGwentCBC

-For more information about how we are supporting the community and to find out what help and advice is available go to our Local Help and Support Page.
+For more information about what support is available in the community go to our Local Help and Support Page.

 All our Council buildings remain closed to the public.
 Our 24-hour secure Internet payments service is available for online payments.